 Vegan bacon bits are a fantastic vegan alternative to traditional bacon bits, offering that smoky, savory crunch without the meat.
-They're super easy to make and perfect for sprinkling over salads, soups, baked potatoes, or any dish you'd like to add a bacon-like flavor.
+They're super easy to make and ready in about 10 minutes.
+Sprinkle over salads, soups, baked potatoes, or any dish you'd like to add a bacon-like flavor.

-Like tempeh bacon, homemade TVP bacon bits are an excellent source of plant-based protein and are much lower in fat than traditional bacon bits.
+Like Baked Tempeh Bacon, homemade TVP bacon bits are an excellent source of plant-based protein and are much lower in fat than traditional bacon bits.
 If TVP is new to you, it's basically dehydrated soy.

 This recipe is for air-frying the bacon bits, which is my preferred method, but I've also included directions for oven and skillet in the notes section of the recipe card.